Homemade Hawaiian dinner rolls are soft, sweet and golden brown. They are great as a side for any dinner and perfect for

-Brown Sugar – Brown sugar not only adds flavour to the bread by enhance the grain flavour, it also feeds the yeast and helps the bread to brown more quickly.
+Brown Sugar - Brown sugar not only adds flavor to the bread by enhancing the grain flavor, it also feeds the yeast and helps the bread to brown more quickly.

-Butter – Our preference when baking is always to use salted butter.
-We like the flavour it adds to bread.
-However, if you are on a salt reduced diet unsalted butter can be used.
-Butter also adds fat which helps bread to stay fresh for longer.
+Butter - Our preference when baking is always to use salted butter.
+We like the flavor it adds to the bread.
+However, if you are on a salt-reduced diet unsalted butter can be used.
+Butter also adds fat which helps the bread to stay fresh for longer.

-Eggs – Eggs not only add fat, they add colour and tenderness to the bread.
+Eggs - Eggs not only add fat, but they also add color and tenderness to the bread.
 Use large eggs that average in weight of about 57 – 60 grams (about 2 ounces).

-Vanilla – We prefer to use vanilla bean paste, it is more concentrated and thicker than vanilla essence.
-Which means less is used and you aren’t adding extra unneeded liquid to the dough.
+Vanilla - We prefer to use vanilla bean paste, it is more concentrated and thicker than vanilla essence.
+This means less is used and you aren’t adding extra unneeded liquid to the dough.

-Potato Flour – Potato starch holds more water that wheat flour and will help retain moisture in bread making it less dry.
+Potato Flour - Potato starch holds more water than wheat flour and will help retain moisture in bread making it less dry.
 If you can’t get potato flour the recipe can be made without it.
 Just replace it with an equal amount of plain (all-purpose) flour.

-Salt – Salt adds to and enhances the other flavours in the bread, and if left out can make the Hawaiian rolls taste a little bland.
+Salt - Salt adds to and enhances the other flavors in the bread, and if left out can make the Hawaiian rolls taste a little bland.

 Step 1 Making the Sponge - Place the sponge ingredients into a stand mixer bowl and mix well.

-If you are in a hurry you could skip the 30 minute resting time, but you won’t get that unique flavour it brings to the bread.
+If you are in a hurry you could skip the 30-minute resting time, but you won’t get that unique flavor it brings to the bread.

 Step 3 Making the Dough - Add the pineapple juice and use a spoon or spatula to break the sponge into pieces.

-Step 4 – Add the eggs and yolk, brown sugar, butter and the vanilla.
+Step 4 - Add the eggs and yolk, brown sugar, butter, and vanilla.

 Step 5 - Give it a quick mix.